 What does CPO mean?

 Charge Point Operators (CPOs) are businesses that serve the backend of the customer EV-charging experience.
-They specialise in the resale of electricity to EV drivers through public rapid-charging stations which they operate.
+They specialize in the resale of electricity to EV drivers through public fast-charging stations which they operate.
 Currently, CPOs are the main players in the public charging market.

 We may simplify this even further using a restaurant for our analogy.
 In a simplified example, CPOs are akin to chefs: it is their selection, preparation, and presentation of ingredients that determines the quality of the customer’s meal – or in our case, the stations the driver uses to charge their car.

 Typically, charge point operators will fulfill this one role only – of ‘electricity chef.’
 However, as we will discover a little later in the article: just as a chef might opt to own or part-own their restaurant, the roles of CPO, EMSP, and owner can also sometimes overlap.

 1. Purchase, deployment, and operation of charging infrastructure

 Pureplay CPOs are experts in the latest charging technology, including AC chargers and DC Level 3 fast chargers for the public and commercial market.
 Some of their primary responsibilities therefore include: